New Hollywood & Counterculture Cinema: The Director’s Era (1960s–1980s)

 🌙 Closing Reflection

-New Hollywood did not simply replace the studio system; it redefined the relationship between filmmaker and audience.
-For a generation, American cinema belonged to directors willing to experiment, question authority, and embrace realism.
+New Hollywood did not simply replace the studio system; it transformed the relationship between filmmakers, studios, and audiences.
+For a generation, American cinema was shaped by directors who challenged conventions, embraced realism, and explored themes that had rarely appeared in mainstream Hollywood films.

 🔱 Quick FAQs — New Hollywood And Counterculture Cinema